Trust Pilot Reviews

 Premium Rebate Advantages

-Utility companies incentivize highest-efficiency products through larger rebates for DLC Premium fixtures.
+Utility companies incentivize the highest-efficiency products through larger rebates for DLC Premium fixtures.
 Some utilities now offer rebates exclusively on Premium-qualified products, making efficiency selection financially critical.
 Many of our fixtures qualify for DLC rebates, including area lights, high bays, and wall packs.
 Contact us to verify rebate availability and assist with application requirements.

 Understanding Outdoor Light Patterns